Swimming lessons: Netherlands

 The last stage of the Swim-ABC focuses on having a great condition and teaches children to safely orientate both underwater and above water in swimming pools and open water.
 The last stage consists of mastering the following swimming skills: swimming a long distance while performing breaststroke, single backstroke, front crawl or back crawl while fully clothed.
 Performing a dive in the water and swimming through an obstacle and find a safe place to get above water.
 Master the four basic swimming strokes over a long distance: breaststroke, single backstroke, front crawl and back crawl.
 Swimming towards an obstacle and climb on it to rest.
 Tread water using arms and legs.

 Singapore

-The Singapore SwimSafer program works to help children learn how to swim and how to be safe in the water.
-This is a six-stage program that encourages kids to have fun and to learn at a pace that is right for them.

-The programme was reviewed in 2016-2017 and a refreshed version of SwimSafer was developed.
-SwimSafer 2.0 teaches people of all ages and varying abilities to swim and be safe in, or and around water.
-This programme emphasises skill development in conjunction with water safety and personal water survival education.
+SwimSafer was introduced in July 2010 by the National Water Safety Council (NWSC), a council appointed by then the Ministry of Community, Youth and Sports (MCYS).

+SwimSafer was enhanced in 2018 to better equip participants with more rigorous water survival and swimming competency skills.
+The enhanced SwimSafer 2.0 programme comes with a revised learning syllabus and assessment criteria.
+Instructors were also put through enhanced training and re-certification.

+SwimSafer 2.0 is the National Water Safety Programme designed to emphasize the importance of safety around aquatic environments.

+The programme aims to teach swimming proficiency and water survival skills in a fun manner.
+There are 6 progressive levels.
+Upon successful completion of each stage, an e-certificate will be issued to each participant.